robertguss/howtocode-next-js/posts/how-to-create-developer-screencasts-with-keynote.md

 ### Ripple Delete

-One technique that is a game changer for editing in Screenflow is something called Ripple Delete.
+One technique that is a game-changer for editing in Screenflow is something called Ripple Delete.
 It will significantly cut down the amount of time you spend editing.

 You can watch this video to learn it: [How to Ripple Delete](https://www.youtube.com/watch?v=QGvqMS3OUuQ).